 The application intent attribute is stored in the client’s session during login and the instance of SQL Server will then process this intent and determine what to do according to the configuration of the availability group and the current read-write state of the target database in the secondary replica.

 An example of a connection string for the ADO.NET provider (System.Data.SqlClient) that designates read-only application intent is as follows:

-In this connection string example, the client is attempting to connect to an availability group listener named
+In this connection string example, the client is attempting to connect to the AdventureWorks database via an availability group listener named